grafana/grafana/docs/sources/developers/plugins/sign-a-plugin.md

 # Sign a plugin

 Signing a plugin allows Grafana to verify the authenticity of the plugin with [signature verification]({{< relref "../../administration/plugin-management#plugin-signatures" >}}).
 This gives users a way to make sure plugins haven't been tampered with.
+By [default]({{< relref "../../administration/plugin-management#allow-unsigned-plugins" >}}), Grafana **requires** all plugins to be signed in order for them to be loaded.
 All Grafana Labs-authored backend plugins, including Enterprise plugins, are signed.

-> **Important:** Future versions of Grafana will require all plugins to be signed.

 Before you can sign your plugin, you need to decide whether you want to sign it as a _public_ or a _private_ plugin.